ahsan598/devops-projects-hands-on/README.md

 ### 🚧 Work in Progress

-This is an active learning repo — new projects and improvements are added regularly.
-Each folder contains its own README.md with setup steps and tool usage.
+This is a hands-on learning repository — each project reflects a practical use case, with continuous improvements based on real-world experimentation.
+Every folder includes its own README.md with setup steps and tool usage for reproducibility.